 Crispy tofu glazed in a sticky teriyaki sauce, served over fluffy rice with sautéed mushrooms and greens.
 A proper one-bowl wonder.

-Why we love it: The sweet and savoury glaze seeps into the rice and mushrooms, creating layers of flavour in every spoonful.
+Why we love it: The sweet and savory glaze seeps into the rice and mushrooms, creating layers of flavor in every spoonful.
 It's simple yet feels like something you'd order in a Tokyo café.

 4. Spicy Yaki Udon

-A fiery stir-fry made with thick udon noodles, tofu, and vegetables tossed in a savoury-sweet sauce.
-It's bold, satisfying, and ready in 20 minutes.
+A fiery stir-fry made with thick udon noodles, tofu, and vegetables tossed in a savory-sweet sauce.
+This spicy yaki udon (焼きうどん) is bold, satisfying, and ready in 20 minutes.

 Why we love it: The tofu soaks up every drop of sauce, turning golden and spicy at once.
 It's that perfect mix of heat, chewiness, and umami that keeps you reaching for another bite.